Inflationary relics from an Ultra-Slow-Roll plateau: Conclusions

 Quantum diffusion acting after bubble formation perforates the trapped region from the inside but does not change its comoving size: diffusion progressively converts subregions to slow-roll while the original co-moving extent of the trapped domain, and hence the relevant PBH scale, are essentially fixed by the initial bubble.
 The estimate in Sec.~5 shows that this perforation reduces the surviving comoving volume slowly (power-law and then exponential decay in time) while the physical volume grows, with a fractal dimension very close to 3.
 Therefore, the bubble relic still sources a PBH through the wormhole/baby-universe mechanism \cite{Garriga:2015fdk} after reentry.

 For the adiabatic channel we extended the usual mapping between the linear Gaussian curvature and the non-linear $\zeta$ to account for USR dynamics.
 This extension is necessary, since even in the long wavelenght limit, the perturbation $\delta\pi$ does not evolve like the background solution, but has a slower decay in time due to gradient terms.
-The resulting generalized template reproduces the full non-linear evolution over the parameter range of interest, and provides reliable collapse thresholds $\mu^{\rm adi}_c$ except very near the template divergence.
+The resulting generalized template reproduces the full non-linear evolution over the parameter range of interest, and provides reliable collapse thresholds $\mu^{\rm adi}_c$ except for amplitudes which are very close to the logarithmic divergence of the analytic template.

 Using the numerically determined thresholds, and the statistical weighting of profile deviations, we computed PBH mass functions for both channels.
 The main conclusions are: (i) the adiabatic channel dominates the PBH abundance in this model by roughly one to two orders of magnitude across the $(n,m)$ ensemble; (ii) both channels are largely governed by the mean profiles derived from the power spectrum, with shape dispersion giving only subleading corrections; and (iii) the mass distributions concentrate near the scale set by the USR enhancement.